Selecting the number of components in PCA via random signflips: Introduction

-For heterogeneity across features, \citet{leeb2018oss:arxiv:v4} consider selecting the singular values rising (at least slightly) above the asymptotic operator norm of the noise matrix.
-This can be predicted when the noise is whitened or when the noise variances are well-estimated. \citet{ke2020spiked} consider a setting where these noise variances are drawn from a Gamma distribution, and propose exploiting this knowledge by first fitting the Gamma distribution from the bulk singular values.
-The problem of rank selection without exact or distributional knowledge of the variances, when noise is heterogeneous across both features and samples, has remained relatively open and is the setting of our work.
+Consequently, recent works have begun to study how to properly account for noise heterogeneity when carrying out PCA for large data.
+Great progress has been made on improving the quality of the estimated components \citep[see, e.g.,][]{zhang2018hpa:arxiv:v2,leeb2018oss:arxiv:v4,leeb2019mdf:arxiv:v3,hong2016tat,hong2018asymptotic,hong2023owp}, but relatively fewer works have addressed how to estimate the \emph{number} of components in these heterogeneous settings.
+For heterogeneity across features, \citet{leeb2018oss:arxiv:v4} consider selecting the singular values rising above the asymptotic operator norm of the noise matrix, which can be predicted when the noise is whitened or when the noise variances are well-estimated. \citet{ke2021eot} consider noise variances drawn from a Gamma distribution, and propose setting a threshold based on fitting the associated Mar{\v{c}}enko-Pastur distribution to the bulk singular values. \citet{landa2021brt:arxiv:v2} propose rescaling the rows and columns of the data matrix to biwhiten the data, then selecting the singular values rising above the same cut-off as applies for large-dimensional homogeneous noise.
+They show that the biwhitening procedure makes the formerly heterogeneous noise behave like homogeneous noise, making this a good choice of cut-off.

-One might hope to use existing approaches, such as Permutation PA, that are rigorously grounded and battle-tested in the homogeneous setting.
-However, it turns out that Permutation PA can severely underperform in these heterogeneous settings.
-We illustrate this in \cref{fig:permutation:pa:demo:hetero} for a simple rank-one signal in heterogeneous noise.
-In this example, the noise variance varies throughout the data.
-The data matrix is moderately noisy on the right side, least noisy in the upper left, and most noise in the lower left.
-Permutation PA is not effective here.
-It incorrectly selects nine factors, over-selecting by eight.
-Moreover, this loss in performance is not unique to \cref{fig:permutation:pa:demo:hetero}, and can happen in general when the noise is heterogeneous.
-Roughly speaking, permutations ``smear'' and homogenize the noise in a way we will make precise in \cref{sec:analysis:perm}, where we also provide a detailed explanation and characterization of this phenomenon.

-Summarizing, while Permutation PA is incredibly effective and enjoys many theoretical guarantees in the homogeneous setting, it is far less so in the increasingly important case where noise is heterogeneous.
-New methods and theory are needed.
+Overall, the analysis of large-dimensional data with heterogeneous noise is an actively developing area.
+In this paper, we develop an elegant and flexible method in the style of parallel analysis that is not only effective for homogeneous noise but also remains effective for heterogeneous noise.
+The method is intuitive and simple to implement, and we provide theoretical guarantees (including not only asymptotic consistency, but also nonasymptotic type~I error control in selecting incorrect components) leveraging modern insights from random matrix theory and randomization-based testing.
+In contrast to other approaches, the proposed signflip parallel analysis (FlipPA) method allows for entry-wise noise heterogeneity, does not need exact or distributional knowledge of the variances, does not modify the data, and provides nonasymptotic type~I error control.
+We show in a broad range of experiments that our method compares favorably to prior approaches \citep{buja1992rop,bai2018consistency,hu2020lla:arxiv:v1,fan2020eno,ke2021eot,landa2021brt:arxiv:v2}.